Is Santa Marta and Tayrona Safe in 2026? Latest Security Updates for Travelers

 At Cabo San Juan you will find a restaurant and a store.
 Here find more info about staying overnight at Cabo San Juan.

 The 9 Piedras trail is located near Cañavaral and leads through some large boulders to a lookout point, from which you have a nice view of the park.
+The large stones are of cultural significance to local indigenous communities and offers scenic views of the jungle and coastline.

 Since most people do the Cabo San Juan trail, this trail is generally very quiet.
-The hike takes about 1 hour.
-Update: When we were in the park in September 2023, the trail was closed for maintenance.

 On this trail, you can camp at Playa Arrecife, Castilletes, Cañaveral and Cabo San Juan.
 Hotel Ecohabs Tayrona is located in Cañaveral at the beginning of the trail.
-You can also stay spend the nightat cabañas Arrecifes and Ecohabs Cañaveral.
+You can also stay spend the night at cabañas Arrecifes and Ecohabs Cañaveral.

 Trails – CALABAZO ENTRANCE